 - Term: up to 48 months +

 What is a Bridging Loan?

-A bridging loan (sometimes referred to as bridging finance) is a form of short term finance that is secured on a property asset.
+A bridging loan (sometimes referred to as bridging finance or a bridge loan) is a form of short term finance that is secured on a property asset.
 The difference between bridging finance and a mortgage is that the loan can be secured against a property that may not be suitable for a normal term loan i.e an uninhabitable property that is to be refurbished, a property who’s title will be changed, or if the class of use of the property is to be changed throughout the course of the loan.
 In fact there are many different uses for a bridging loan.